Rónan Kelleher

-Rónan Kelleher is an Irish rugby union player for URC and European Rugby Champions Cup side Leinster.
-He plays as a hooker and represents Lansdowne in the All-Ireland League.
+Rónan Kelleher (born 24 January 1998) is an Irish professional rugby union player who plays as a hooker for United Rugby Championship club Leinster and the Ireland national team.

 Early life

 Kelleher was initially an outside back and then a back-row for much of his underage years.
 He then transitioned to prop, before finally settling on hooker.
 He attended St. Michael's College, Dublin where his father was principal.
 His older brother Cian Kelleher is a fellow professional rugby union player.

-Leinster
+Club career

 Kelleher came up through the Leinster Academy.